HGONeV/hgon-website-composer/readme.md

 This file contains the relevant settings for the according environment.
 Copy `web/typo3conf/AdditionalConfiguration.dev.php` to `web/typo3conf/AdditionalConfiguration.php` in your local environment to get startet.

-**Do NOT put any access data or enycryption keys into versioning that are relevant for the live environment.
-These are ONLY to be put into `AdditionConfiguation.php` on the Live!!!**
+**Do NOT put any access data or enycryption keys into versioning that are relevant for the live environment.**

 ### File: web/typo3conf/RealUrlConfiguration.php